Even-Odd partition identities of Rogers-Ramanujan type: Generalization of Theorem

 This last equation gives us:

 \end{proof}

-\begin{rem} Note that we can obtain following system of equations between $p_{2,i}^{2k+1}(m,n)$ by generalizing System (\ref{1}):
+\begin{rem} Note that we can obtain the following system of equations between $p_{2,i}^{2k+1}(m,n)$ by generalizing System (\ref{1}):

-Therefore another proof of Theorem \ref{2k+1} is to show that $p_{2,i}^{2k+1}(m,n)$ and $b_{2,i}^{2k+1}(m,n),$ both satisfy the system above by defining the similar transformations between partitions as in the proof of Theorem \ref{k=1}. \end{rem} Using this result, we prove another family of partition identities of type Rogers-Ramanujan as follows:
+Therefore, another proof of Theorem \ref{2k+1} is to show that $p_{2,i}^{2k+1}(m,n)$ and $b_{2,i}^{2k+1}(m,n),$ both satisfy the system above by defining the similar transformations between partitions as in the proof of Theorem \ref{k=1}. \end{rem} Using this result, we prove another family of partition identities as follows: